EDF-Lab/TAeZoSysPro/README.md

 The opening (being an intrinsic vertical opening)
 	- The horizontal opening can handle buoyancy effect when density at the bottom is lower than than at the top
 	- All the openings can handle the altitude variation between opening and boundary nodes
+	- The CarrollNode can be inertial to increase the numerical resolution and stability
+	- The Walls and Halfs now handle the case where there is only one layer in the mesh.